by Colleen McGuire

 Ihlara Valley & Derinkuyu & Selime Monastery

 All our hiking and biking adventures in Cappadocia were self-guided, except for Ihlara Valley.
-For that excursion, we contacted Middle Earth Travels in Goreme and retained Gurcan Vural as our guide
+For that excursion, we contacted Middle Earth Travels in Goreme and retained Gurcan Vural

 and driver for the fifty mile journey south.